Combretum glutinosum: Uses

 The plants bark, leaves and roots are extracted for traditional medicinal uses for treating various ailments from influenza, and rheumatism, to sexual issues such as impotence and syphilis.
 It is commonly brewed as a tea in tropical West Africa to relieve stomach issues, and to treat malaria in a decoction with a number of other leaves obtained in the bush.
 In the Senegambia region, it is one of a number of trees whose twigs are used as "chewing sticks," used in lieu of toothbrushes to clean teeth, remove food particles after eating, and to chew for pleasure.
 It is also used to fill cavities of carious teeth, to dress wounds, for fumigation and as incense.
 A decoction of the leaves is used for baths to relieve fatigue.
+Amongs the Serer people of the Senegambia region (Senegal, Gambia, and Mauritania, and Guinea-Bissau), it is also used for the medicinal purposes described above, sometimes mixed with sugar as it is very bitter.